 A reverse mortgage allows seniors to use the equity in their homes to supplement their income.
 Unlike a traditional mortgage in which you make monthly payments to a lender, a reverse mortgage provides monthly payments to you!

 Think of it like a home equity loan — the borrower is getting regular payments out of their equity in the property.
 But unlike a home equity loan, the borrower doesn’t have to make any payments back to the reverse mortgage lender, as long as they live in the home, and make their tax and insurance payments.

-The loan balance continues to grow as the borrower receives their payments and interest is accrued, reducing equity in the home.
+The loan balance continues to grow as the borrower receives their payments and interest is accrued, which in turn reduces equity in the home.
 Reverse Mortgages Orange County Lenders including Apex Lending are ready to provide information on reverse mortgage loans.